Academic Catalog

 Conditions for Probation and Dismissal

 Students are expected to make appropriate academic progress leading to the successful completion of their degrees.
 Students are expected to maintain a minimum grade point average (GPA) of 3.0 (B) throughout the program.
 MLIS students must have a final GPA of 3.0 in order for the degree to be awarded.
+Students who do not maintain a B average or who earn more than one grade of C or lower may be asked to withdraw from the program.

 If the GPA falls below 3.0 upon taking nine semester credits, students are placed on probation.
 If placed on probation, they must achieve a 3.0 cumulative GPA by the end of the term when the total credits taken equal or exceed 18.